 If you have been flagged as a pattern day trader, you will need at least $25,000 in total account value at the start of the day, or you will have to wait 90 days before starting trading.
 Learn more about the Pattern Day Trader rule and how to avoid trading it.

 If you would like to request the removal of the pattern day trader flag on your account as a one-time exception to the Pattern Day Trader rule, please go to Client Services > Message Center to write us or call our Investor Services Department at 123-456-7890.

 A margin call is issued on an account when specific equity requirements aren’t met when using margins.
 When a margin call is issued, you will receive a notification via the secure Message Center in the affected account.
 There are several types of margin calls, each requiring quick action.

 Learn more about margin trading and various margin strategies.

 Margin calls are quick and require you to take prompt action.
 You can close positions purchased on margin or deposit cash by ACH or wire.
 To use ACH, you must be able by connected to a bank account.
 You can connect to most banks immediately.
 However, if you’re asked to look for test deposits in your bank account, you’ll be unable to transfer money instantly.
 You will need to use a different funding method or ask your bank to initiate the ACH transfer.

 - Transfer shares or cash from another USB account.
 To connect USB accounts for cash transfers, log in and go to My Account > Deposits & Transfers > Account/Bank Connections.

-– Use mobile check deposit from the USB mobile app (Typically, a mobile check deposit appears in your account within minutes; however, if your check is returned for insufficient funds or is delayed for any other reason, that may result in a sellout of your positions without notice, regardless of your intent to cover them.
+- Use mobile check deposit from the USB mobile app (Typically, a mobile check deposit appears in your account within minutes).
+However, suppose your check is returned for insufficient funds or is delayed for any other reason.
+In that case, it may result in a sellout of your positions without notice.
+Regardless of your intent to cover them.